-Finalist in the 2016 International Blues Challenge in Memphis, TN (top 8 of 240 acts worldwide)

-Making a Scene said, “Anchondo’s fluid guitar notes and vocal clarity are a pleasure.”
+“Anchondo’s fluid guitar notes and vocal clarity are a pleasure.”

 The Omaha veteran is finally realizing dreams a lifetime in the making.
 His music is finally being recognized world-wide, he is enjoying success as well with his second project as a solo acoustic performer, and the festival he initiated is giving back to the Omaha music community that has supported him for so long.

 But not all the dreams he is achieving are musical.

 “I put off having a family, having a child, and each year that went by, my thoughts became more powerful about having a child,” he said.
 “But I was dedicated to the craft, and I put all my efforts there.
 I watched other people having babies, thinking I’ll be one of the ones who doesn’t.
 Then I ended up meeting a really wonderful girl, and we ended up having our son.”

 Recently he and his wife welcomed their second child.

 A bright future for Hector Anchondo also means a bright future for fans of blues music.
 His 2020 win at the IBC is a testament to his rapidly growing recognition and popularity.
 With the new album on the way and his tour base constantly expanding, new audiences all over the world will get a chance to experience the smooth smoky voice that can make you smile even as tears fill your eyes, the audacious groove of the melodies, and the lyrical mastery of Anchondo’s guitar, telling the story of a life lived for the love of music.